colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 **Why would this work?**

-To understand why this is a reasonable thing to do, we need to recall our previous discussions on approximating the Jaccard similarity.
+To understand why this is a reasonable thing to do, we need to recall our previous discussion on approximating the Jaccard similarity.
 We were drawing elements from the union of two sets at random and checking if that element appeared in the intersection.
 What we're doing here might look different, but it's actually the same thing.

 - We are shuffling the rows (thus bringing in randomness)
 - By picking the first non-zero element for every artist, we're always picking an element from the union (for any pair of artists).